(Updated Jan. 6, 2016)

 The performance of catcher Mike Piazza against the Cardinals in the 2000 postseason led to his only World Series appearance in a 16-year major-league playing career.
-It also may help his case in eventually getting elected to the National Baseball Hall of Fame.
+It also may have helped his case in getting elected to the National Baseball Hall of Fame.

-Piazza, on the Hall of Fame ballot for the first time in 2013, enhanced his credentials with a standout National League Championship Series for the Mets against the Cardinals.
+Piazza was elected to the Hall of Fame on Jan.
+6, 2016.
+He enhanced his credentials with a standout National League Championship Series for the Mets against the Cardinals.
 By hitting .412 (7-for-17) with two home runs, three doubles, five walks, four RBI and seven runs scored in the five-game series versus St. Louis, Piazza carried the Mets to their first pennant in 14 years.
-They haven’t won one since.

-[If Piazza is elected to the Hall of Fame, former Cardinals catcher Ted Simmons deserves to be, too.
-Simmons had more hits (2,472) and more RBI (1,389) than Piazza (2,127 hits; 1,335 RBI).
+[Piazza deserves election to the Hall of Fame, but so does former Cardinals catcher Ted Simmons.
+Simmons has more hits (2,472) and more RBI (1,389) than Piazza (2,127 hits; 1,335 RBI).
 Although Simmons had 1,769 more at-bats than Piazza, the point is Simmons is in the same class as Piazza as an overall hitter among catchers.
 Plus, Piazza wasn’t as good as Simmons on defense.
 For example, Piazza allowed the most stolen bases of any National League catcher in a season 10 times during his career.]

 Piazza, who played for the Dodgers, Marlins, Mets, Padres and Athletics, hit .331 (112-for-338) with 24 home runs and 65 RBI in 97 regular-season games against the Cardinals in his career.